locksleyu/TODOList/TODOList/README.md

 This app is intended to demonstrate overall coding ability, and is missing some things that should be done before actually releasing on the App store.
 Here is a list of some of those things:

 - Add persistence to the data so it doesn't go away when the app is restarted
-- Internationalization of strings ("Add item" etc.) into common languages
+- Internationalization of strings ("Add task" etc.) into common languages
 - The UX is functional, but could be improved.
 For example, the actions for editing and removing an element could be rethought.
 - Link to the app's webpage.
 - User assistance (in the form of text, screenshots, and short videos) should be added to show how to use the app initially.